ngminhkhai/Mainprojekt-Labyrinth/README.md

 # Mainproject-Labyrinth

 Labyrinth is a 2D-Top-Down Multiplayer-Game (via LAN), where you're spawned in an labyrinth with all of you're friends.
-The first one to escape it is the winner.
+The first one to escape is the winner.
 You can play with up to 6 people or AI-Players to make things more fun.

 How to Play:
   Open one Server.exe.
 (If you choose to play on multiple PCs, choose only one to start the server on.)